MichaelTMiyoshi/CSharpWithMiyoshi/Problems/GoalSheet13.md

 Williams Game Engine (Part 1)

-Make sure to clone the [Williams Game Engine tutorial](https://github.com/MichaelTMiyoshi/WilliamsGameEngine.CSharp) and follow the tutorial.
+Make sure to fork the [Williams Game Engine tutorial](https://github.com/MichaelTMiyoshi/WilliamsGameEngine.CSharp)  (as described in that repository's readme) and follow the tutorial.
 Completing the different sections of the tutorial are the tasks for the goal sheet.

 **Sprite**